 One of the most rewarding things for me to do is to read stories about people who achieved business success.
-Every successful business came from a person, man or woman, with an idea that they would grow into a concept, and that concept was developed into a product or service, and that product or service created a business.
+Every successful business came from a person with an idea that they would grow into a concept, and that concept was developed into a product or service, and that product or service created a thriving business.

 There are countless inspiring stories of how businesses were started and developed.
 Most of them are fascinating reads because they help to nurture in my mind the power of small business ideas, and how those ideas can effect the world.